roorik2011/TicTacToe-AI/README.md

 # TicTacToe API 🎮

 ## Overview 📝
-TicTacToe API is a Python-based project that provides an interface for building, training, and using a neural network to play the classic game of Tic-Tac-Toe.
+TicTacToe API is a Python-based project that provides functionalities for building, training, and using a neural network to play the classic game of Tic-Tac-Toe.
 The project leverages TensorFlow and Keras to create and manage the model.

 ## Table of Contents 📚
 1. [Project Description](#project-description)